Man City beats Tottenham 1-0 to win 4th straight League Cup

 LONDON (AP) — A rare goal from Aymeric Laporte produced a familiar outcome: Manchester City winning the League Cup.

-For the fourth successive season, Pep Guardiola’s side triumphed in the final of English football’s second-tier competition on Sunday with a 1-0 victory over Tottenham.
+For the fourth successive season, Pep Guardiola’s side triumphed in the final of the competition on Sunday with a 1-0 victory over Tottenham.

-With Tottenham proving hard to find a way past despite City’s domination, it took the center back Laporte heading in his second goal of the season in the 82nd minute from Kevin De Bruyne’s free kick.
+With Tottenham proving hard to find a way past despite City’s domination, it needed Laporte to head in his second goal of the season in the 82nd minute from Kevin De Bruyne’s free kick.

+“We have to keep this rhythm, this way to win more titles,” center back Laporte said.

 What was less familiar for the finalists was officially being allowed to play in front of supporters from both teams.
 That hasn’t happened since March 2020, but pandemic restrictions were eased to allow a crowd of 7,773 inside Wembley to see the first piece of silverware of the season handed out.